ubccr/xdmod/docs/upgrade.md

 -------------------

 # !!!
 XDMoD 11.0 Upgrade Process Changes !!!

-Due to our ongoing modernization efforts XDMoD 11.0 will require PHP 7.4.
-To accommodate this change there are a few additional steps required that are outside the typical upgrade process.
-Below we have included the upgrade steps if you are upgrading from both CentOS 7 and Rocky 8.
+XDMoD 11.0 no longer supports the obsolete Centos 7 O/S. XDMoD 11.0 is supported on Rocky 8 with the PHP version 7.4 that [is supported until May 2029](https://access.redhat.com/support/policy/updates/rhel-app-streams-life-cycle#rhel8_full_life_application_streams).

+We support the following upgrade paths:
+- XDMoD 10.5 on Centos 7 to XDMoD 11.0 on Rocky 8
+- XDMoD 10.5 on Rocky 8, php 7.2 to XDMoD 11.0 on Rocky 8 php 7.4

 If you run into any problems during your upgrade process, please submit a ticket to `ccr-xdmod-help@buffalo.edu` and we will do our best to help.

 ### Server: EL7, XDMoD: 10.5, PHP: 5.4
-If you are still using CentOS 7 and are wanting to upgrade to XDMoD 11.0 on Rocky or Alma 8, please follow the steps below.
+If you are using CentOS 7 and will upgrade to XDMoD 11.0 on Rocky or Alma 8, please follow the steps below.
 At the end of this process you should expect to have a working XDMoD 10.5.0 installation on a Rocky 8 server that contains all of your current data.
 After which you can then follow the upgrade procedure that immediately follows this section which starts at `Server: EL8, XDMoD: 10.5, PHP: 7.2`.